Frequently Asked Questions:

-Yes.
-We have rented out the facility in the past for weddings, birthday parties, non-profit fundraisers, etc. Clients who want to rent our space for events must arrange for event insurance, and the events must fit around our on-going education and outreach activities.
-To get the details about renting the observatory and planetarium for a private event, please fill out the Leitner Family Observatory and Planetarium Facility Request Form.
+We rent the facility to internal Yale organizations only.
+To reserve the space, please note that events must fit around our on-going education and outreach activities.
+To get the details about renting the observatory and planetarium, please fill out the Leitner Family Observatory and Planetarium Facility Request Form.

 • I'm a Yale student or part of a Yale undergraduate group/college/class, can I/we visit or use the observatory or planetarium for a project?

 Very probably.
-You should contact the observatory director, Dr. Michael Faison (michael.faison @ yale . edu) to talk about the details.
+You should contact the observatory director, Dr. Michael Faison (email@example.com) to talk about the details.

 • Do you have internships for high school or middle school students?